JonathanI19/Comp2/README.md

 and can return the maximum and the average grade, as well as display a student summary.
 Do not change lab_02.py or lab_02.cpp.

+## Project Overview

+### Project 1
+In this project, you will used C++ to code up a simple game I have invented.
+The purpose of the project is to practice using classes and objects.
+The game consists of `players`.
+Multiple players can be grouped into `teams` and two `teams` can play each other.
+You can make the coding easier by starting by building and testing `player` before moving on to `team` and then `competition`.

+PROVIDED:
+**play_game.cpp** was provided as a complete file **Makefile** was provided - links to file in server that contains code for **int generate_score(int)**, which is not included in the GitHub.